Why should I replace missing teeth?

 Costs will vary depending on the size and type of bridge you need.
 Always get a written quotation and treatment plan before beginning any dental treatment.
 Although a bridge may seem a bit expensive it should last many years.

-How do I look after my bride?
+How do I look after my bridge?

 You need to clean your bridge every day as you do with your natural teeth.
 Brushing and cleaning can prevent problems such as bad breath and gum disease.
 You also have to clean under the false tooth every day.
 Your dentist will tell you how to use a bridge needle or special floss, as a normal toothbrush cannot reach.